singhtejus/Materials-detection-AI/index.md

 ﻿# Materials detection model
 For my project at BSE, I wanted to create an AI model which can identify various materials from an input image.
 While there are already models that can detect objects, I have not seen any that can detect the specific materials used on the object.
+The model can currently predict the following materials: paper, cardboard, glass, metal, wood, plastic, and skin.
 This has applications from better self-driving cars software, to helping the blind "see," in more vivid detail.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|